uzh-bf/gbl-knowledge/resources/GBL in Use.md

 ![[GBL in Use.png]]

-We are working on a collection of courses at UZH that include gamified elements and [[Game-Based Learning]].
-Furthermore, we provide an overview of the learning games that we develop, and plan to extend this overview with learning games developed at other departments as well.
+We are working on a collection of tools and courses at UZH that include elements based on [[Gamification]] and [[Game-Based Learning]].
+Furthermore, we provide an overview of the [[Game-Based Learning|Learning Games]] that we develop, and plan to extend this overview with [[Game-Based Learning|Learning Games]] developed at other departments as well.

 ## Simulations